5 Best Table Tennis Glues: Reviews and Buying Guide

-Let us take a look at some of the best options on the market today in out table tennis glue reviews section.
+Now, let us look at some of the best table tennis glue options on the market today.

 #1 REvolution 3 Table Tennis Glue

-Our first choice when it comes to table tennis glue is the REvolution 3 which is one of the most popular water based VOC free glues on the market.
-It’s the best glue we’ve used and love the feel it gives on our rackets plus it’s really durable and lasts well.
+Our first choice for table tennis paddle glue is REvolution 3, one of the most popular water-based VOC-free glues on the market.
+Over our years of playing, it is the best glue we’ve used, and we love the feel it gives on our rackets.
+Plus, it’s durable and lasts a long time.

 #2 Butterfly Free Chack Glue

-Next we have the Butterfly Free Chack glue which is another ITTF approved glue that could be a good option to set up your custom table tennis racket.
-It’s very easy to apply, peels off fairly easily when you’re ready to replace it (although can clump quite a lot if you don’t apply multiple layers).
+Next, we have the Butterfly Free Chack glue.
+This is another ITTF-approved glue that is a favorite among professional players because it is so strong.
+It’s also easy to apply and peels off quickly when you’re ready to replace it.
+We did notice it can clump if you don’t apply multiple layers though.

-The 500ml bottle comes with 50 sponges so you’ll be set for a while but you can always buy additional sponges if you need.
-It also comes with a small clamp to help when glueing.
+The 500ml bottle comes with 50 sponges, and since you will only use 8 to 10ml when sealing two blades, you’ll be set for a while.
+If you do run out of sponges, you can always buy more.
+It also comes with a small clamp to help when gluing.

-Another option could be the JOOLA X-GLue with Green Power.
-Like the others, it too is a water-based glue and completely solvent-free table tennis glue.
-It sticks well too but took a bit longer to dry when compared to the REvolution No. 3 glue which is our number one choice.
-The real downside is the smell which is pretty bad but overall it’s a good glue for a reasonable price.
-It doesn’t come with any sponges though so make sure to get some like these Andro ones.
+Another option could be the JOOLA X-Glue Green Power.
+Like the others, it is a water-based glue and is completely solvent-free.
+It sticks well but can take a bit longer to dry when compared to the REvolution No. 3 glue, which is our #1 choice.

-For those that replace their rubbers often and want to buy it in bulk you can get a 1L bottle here which works out as very cost effective.
+For those that replace their rubbers often and want to buy in bulk, you can get a 1L bottle here, which works out to be very cost-effective.

 #4 Butterfly Free Chack 2 Table Tennis Glue

-Another glue from Butterfly is the Free Chack II which is a new water based glue that has been designed by butterfly for use with their Spring Sponge technology table tennis rubbers like the Tenergy series.
+Another water-based table tennis glue from Butterfly is Free Chack II.
+It is designed for use with Butterfly’s Spring Sponge technology table tennis rubbers such as the Tenergy series.